How To Avoid New Teachers' Five Worst Mistakes

 For one thing, your union provides you with a community of educators, many of them more experienced than you and willing to mentor and assist a newer colleague.
 “I have met so many people who have offered inspiration, advice, and insight about education,” says Bridget Zick, a leader of the Young Educators of Clark County, in Las Vegas.
 “What could be better than getting to know people who care about kids and education just as you do?”

 Also, keep in mind that your local union’s work around your salary and working conditions is important to understand.
 It can help you do your job better.
-At the same time, consider getting involved in NEA’s work to elect pro-public education candidates and shape policies like No Child Left Behind—there’s no question it makes a difference in your classroom life.
+At the same time, consider getting involved in NEA’s work to elect pro-public education candidates and shape policies like the Every Student Succeeds Act—there’s no question it makes a difference in your classroom life.